SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise02/README.md

 Choose `cloud-sample-spaceflight-node.db` as the database and press enter.
 ![Alt text](./images/open_db.png?raw=true)

 This opens the `SQLITE EXPLORER` at the bottom left.
-Click on it and expand the database, `cloud-sample-spaceflight-node.db`, where we can see the list of tables created. `cloud-sample-spaceflight-node.db` is the name of the local SQLite database that was provided in `package.json` as URL for database in step 1.
+Click on it and expand the database, `cloud-sample-spaceflight-node.db`, where we can see the list of tables created. `cloud-sample-spaceflight-node.db` is the name of the local SQLite database that was provided with the `cds deploy` command in step 7.

 All tables are created.
 Note that the `PaymentInfo` table that was defined by us in our data-model.cds file is also created.